ezsystems/commerce-documentation/docs/guide/cache/content_cache_refresh/content_cache_refresh.md

 !!! note

-    See [SignalSlot documentation](https://doc.ezplatform.com/en/2.5/guide/signalslots/#signals-reference) for more information about the Signal Slot system.
+    See [SignalSlot documentation](https://doc.ezplatform.com/en/2.5/guide/signalslots/#signals-reference) for more information about the SignalSlot system.

 The `ContentModificationSlot` pushes content modification data into the queue by using the `ContentModificationQueueService`.

 ## Definitions

-Content modification is an array with information about the modified content.
+Content modification is an array of information about the modified content.

 |Attribute (key)|Value type|Description|
 |--- |--- |--- |